 7. Mental health: Don’t go it alone

 When it comes to mental health issues like depression, men are far less likely to seek help than women, and men are more likely to die by suicide.
 Mental health is the cornerstone of overall health, and depression is a key contributor to premature death.
 Though it can be difficult to show vulnerability, we know today that it takes strength and courage to acknowledge problems and seek out help.
 It may feel uncomfortable to start a conversation about mental health, but the rewards are worth the initial discomfort.
 Reach out to friends and family when you need help and make use of the valuable resources that are at your fingertips.
 If you are feeling lost and hopeless, contact a suicide prevention hotline.
-Professional therapy—in-person or online—is a valuable and confidential resource to help navigate life’s obstacles.
-If you’d like to explore telehealth counseling, check out our list of the best Online Therapy providers.
-Companies like Betterhelp and Cerebral offer a range of affordable online therapy options.
-Whether you are seeking help in person or online, know that you may need to meet with several professionals to find a therapist who’s right for you.
+Professional therapy—in-person or online—is a valuable resource to help navigate life’s obstacles.
+If you’d like to explore telehealth therapy, check out our list of the best Online Therapy providers.

 8. Friends: Social health is a thing too

 While it’s important to maintain strong relationships with your spouse and children, don’t neglect your friends.
 Spending quality time with good friends can help you reduce stress and improve your mood and self-esteem.
 Research has even found that having a strong network of friends can add years to your life!
 It’s never too late to make new friends.
-Find an activity that you enjoy, and chances are there’s a club or group in your area you can join to find people who share your interests.
+Find an activity that you enjoy, and chances are there’s a club or group in your area you can join to find people who have similar interests to you.

 9. Sleep: Get the ZZZs